paulwetter/DocumentConfigMgrCB/README.md

 The requirement for Microsoft Word has been dropped in favor of a pure HTML output.

 Please submit issues if you find bug or have ideas on additional data that should be collected.

+My updated script contains pretty much everything collected from the original.
+Below is a summary of what’s New:
+  •	Removed dependence on Microsoft Word.
+  •	Formatted HTML output.
+  •	Updated to work with Current Branch (1710+).
+  •	Collects everything for Software Updates (ADRS, Config, Packages, Groups)!!
+  •	Collects important Info for SQL database.
+  •	Collects Site features and servicing history.
+  •	Collect Default Boundary Group settings.
+  •	Extended to include configuration of all the new Client Settings.
+  •	Collects additional Collection information.
+  •	Summarizes Collections with maintenance windows.
+  •	Summary of all the different Compliance settings (Conditional Access, Company resources, etc).
+  •	Updated Endpoint Protection Profile info.
+  •	MUCH more detail on Applications.
+  •	Added OSD Related Items (Installers, Images, Upgrade Packages)
+  •	Lists Task Sequence steps.
+  •	Summary or detailed options.
+  •	CM Scripts